iocost-benchmark/iocost-benchmarks/README.md

 ### Automated with AWS lambda workflow

-The submission of benchmark has been automated using [AWS lambda workflow](https://github.com/facebookexperimental/resctl-demo/blob/main/resctl-bench/doc/lambda.md) which does the work of submitting issue with link to `.json.gz`.
+The submission of benchmark has been automated using [AWS lambda workflow](https://github.com/facebookexperimental/resctl-demo/blob/main/resctl-bench/doc/lambda.md) which uploads the benchmark directly from the `resctl-bench` software.
+An AWS lambda function submits the issue with link to `.json.gz`.
+This allows users to upload benchmarks without a GitHub account.
 The user needs to upload benchmark result to the AWS using lambda function url as:
 `resctl-bench -r <RESULT_JSON> upload --upload-url  <AWS lambda function URL>`
 e.g